edinsoncs/suni-coin/README.md

 SUNI is an experimental Proof‑of‑Stake blockchain written in Node.js.
 It includes a lightweight wallet, mining utilities and a simple web interface styled with Tailwind CSS.
 The project is focused on exploring how blockchain technology can be used alongside Artificial Intelligence.
+The chain can store AI dataset or model information so researchers can track and share their assets.

 ## Why AI?